Karen O

-Karen Lee Orzolek (born November 22, 1978) is a South Korean-born American singer, musician, and songwriter.
-She is the lead vocalist for the indie rock band Yeah Yeah Yeahs.
+Karen Lee Orzolek (born November 22, 1978) is a South Korean-born American musician who achieved international fame as the lead singer of the rock band Yeah Yeah Yeahs.
+In her solo career, she released the album Crush Songs (2014) and collaborated with Danger Mouse for the album Lux Prima (2019).
+She has also composed several film soundtracks, often working with Spike Jonze, and received nominations at the Academy Awards and Grammy Awards.
+She is ranked the 184th greatest singer of all time by Rolling Stone in 2023.

 Early life

-She was born in Seoul, South Korea, the daughter of a Korean mother and a Polish father.
-The family eventually moved to Englewood, New Jersey, where she grew up and graduated from The Elisabeth Morrow School and Dwight-Englewood School.
+Karen Lee Orzolek was born in Seoul, South Korea, the daughter of a Korean mother and a Polish-American father.
+The family moved to the United States in 1980, living in Englewood, New Jersey, where she grew up and graduated from Dwight-Englewood School.
 About her childhood, she stated that "it's almost embarrassing how well-behaved I was, which is probably why I do things like spit water on myself on stage as an adult".
 She attended Oberlin College before transferring to New York University's Tisch School of the Arts.